Charles Ponzi: Arrival in the United States

-Move to Montreal and Banco Zarossi
+Montreal and prison

-In 1907, after some years of failing to do well in the U.S., Ponzi moved to Montreal, Quebec, Canada, and became an assistant teller in the newly opened Banco Zarossi, a bank located on Saint Jacques Street started by Luigi "Louis" Zarossi to service the influx of Italian immigrants arriving in the city.
-By this time, Ponzi had a winning personality and spoke English, Italian, and French, which Zuckoff says helped him get the job at Banco Zarossi.

-It was at Banco Zarossi that Ponzi first saw the scheme of "robbing Peter to pay Paul" (which subsequently would be called a Ponzi scheme).
-Zarossi paid 6% interest on bank deposits—double the going rate at the time—and was growing rapidly as a result.
-Ponzi eventually rose to bank manager.
-However, he found out that the bank was in serious financial trouble because of bad real estate loans, and that Zarossi was funding the interest payments not through profit on investments, but by using money deposited in newly opened accounts.
-The bank eventually failed and Zarossi fled to Mexico with a large portion of the bank's money.
+In 1907, after several years of failing to achieve success in the U.S., Ponzi moved to Montreal, Quebec, Canada, and became an assistant teller in the newly opened Banco Zarossi, a bank located on Saint Jacques Street started by Luigi "Louis" Zarossi to service the influx of Italian immigrants arriving in the city.
+By this time, Ponzi had a winning personality and spoke English and French, as well as Italian, which Zuckoff says helped him get the job at the bank.
+While working there, Ponzi first saw the scheme of "robbing Peter to pay Paul", which later would be called a Ponzi scheme.
+Zarossi paid 6 percent interest on bank deposits—double the going rate at the time—and his bank was growing rapidly as a result.
+Ponzi eventually rose to the position of bank manager.
+However, he found out that the bank was in serious financial trouble, because of bad real estate loans, and that Zarossi was funding the high interest payments not through profit on investments, but by using money deposited in newly opened accounts.
+The bank eventually failed, and Zarossi fled to Mexico with a large portion of the money belonging to the bank's customers.

-Ponzi stayed in Montreal and, for some time, lived at Zarossi's house helping the man's abandoned family while planning to return to the U.S. and start over.
+Ponzi stayed in Montreal and, for some time, lived at Zarossi's house, helping the man's abandoned family while planning to return to the U.S. and start over.
 As Ponzi was penniless, this proved to be very difficult.
 Eventually, he walked into the offices of a former Zarossi customer, Canadian Warehousing, and finding no one there, wrote himself a check for $423.58 in a checkbook he found, forging the signature of Damien Fournier, a director of the company.
-Confronted by police who had taken note of his large expenditures just after the forged check was cashed, Ponzi held out his wrist up and said, "I'm guilty".
-He ended up spending three years at St. Vincent-de-Paul Federal Penitentiary, a bleak facility located on the outskirts of Montreal [Inmate #6660].
+Confronted by police who had taken note of his large expenditures just after the forged check was cashed, Ponzi held out his wrist and said, "I'm guilty".
+He ended up spending three years as Inmate #6660 at St. Vincent-de-Paul Federal Penitentiary, a bleak facility located on the outskirts of Montreal.
 Rather than inform his mother of his imprisonment, he posted her a letter stating that he had found a job as a "special assistant" to a prison warden.

-After his release in 1911, Ponzi decided to return to the U.S., but got involved in a scheme to smuggle Italian illegal immigrants across the border.
+After his release in 1911, Ponzi decided to return to the U.S., but became involved in a scheme to smuggle Italian illegal immigrants across the border.
 He was caught and spent two years in Atlanta Prison.
 Here he became a translator for the warden, who was intercepting letters from mobster Ignazio "the Wolf" Lupo.
 Ponzi ended up befriending Lupo.
 Another prisoner, Charles W. Morse, became a true role model to Ponzi.
 Morse, a wealthy Wall Street businessman and speculator, fooled doctors during medical exams by eating soap shavings to give the appearance of ill-health.
 Morse was soon released from prison.
 Ponzi completed his prison term following Morse's release, having an additional month added to his term due to his inability to pay a $50 fine.